kkomelin/sui-dapp-starter/README.md

 pnpm localnet:deploy
 ```

-_If you're having dependency version mismatch issues, try to update the localnet `pnpm localnet:update` or use `pnpm localnet:deploy:no-dependency-check"` instead of the regular deployment command._
+_This command skips dependency verifications to prevent dependency version mismatch issues, which are caused by local and remote Sui version mismatch._

 #### 3. Switch to the local network in your browser wallet settings.